 Mass spectrometry is a powerful analytical technique for the identification, characterization and quantification of minute quantities of analytes in pure form or in complex mixtures.
-The North Carolina State University Mass Spectrometry Facility (NCSU MSF), located on the ground floor of Dabney Hall, offers a variety of mass spectrometers providing analysis through an array of methods for sample introduction, ionization and mass measurement.
+The North Carolina State University Mass Spectrometry Facility (NCSU MSF), located in the ground floor of Dabney Hall, offers several mass spectrometers providing analysis through an array of methods for sample introduction, ionization and mass measurement.

-An array of services are provided to all University faculty, staff and students in the investigation of high molecular weight biological analytes such as peptides, proteins, oligonucleotides, complex lipids and carbohydrates, as well as synthetic polymers and small molecules.
-Additionally, the facility undertakes collaborative projects in the OMICS fields.
+An array of services are provided to all University faculty, staff and students in the investigation of biological analytes such as peptides, proteins, oligonucleotides, lipids and carbohydrates, as well as synthetic polymers and small molecules.
+Due in no small part to the critical information that mass spectrometry provides to investigators in the physical and life sciences, the NCSU MSF serves to promote scientific inquiry at the crossroads of diverse disciplines.
 The MSF is directed by a full-time mass spectrometrist - Dr. Taufika Islam Williams.